Mushrooms of The Sunshine Coast

 Fomitopsis pinicola

-Shiny happy polypore smiling in the forest.
+Shiny happy polypore.
 And why not?
 This Fomitopsis pinicola lives on Mount Elphie – you’d smile too!

 Hypholoma fasciculare